- Withdraw the money from its self-insurance fund (article 1071.1 of the C.C.Q.);

 - If the peril is covered by the policy, the co-owner’s insurer will pay 100% of the apportionment, up to the insurance amount under Extensions of Coverage – Loss Assessment.
 The share of the syndicate’s deductible will be subtracted.
 The co-owner must pay his/her deductible.

-And if a co-owner is at fault
+And if a co-owner is responsible

 Note: It is very important for co-owners to purchase sufficient insurance for all perils to which they could be exposed through apportionment.
 They should consult the syndicate’s insurance policy to determine the insured perils and coverage limits of the policy (they are entitled to do so under article 1070 of the C.C.Q.).